 - The Resica Falls

 - Little Falls

 - Lookout Point

 - Signal Mountain

 - Lake Roger

 - Lake Anne

 - Beaver Lake

 - Indian Flats

-- · Bushkill Bluff
+- Bushkill Bluff

 - Piano Pool

 - Chapel Pool

 - Cool Dip

 - Fossil Rock

-Denotes swimming hole
+Denotes potential swimming hole

 Be sure to file a Trip Plan with the Camp Office for all trips.
 You can also request to take a bag lunch with you on your trip.
-Locations marked with an asterisk above are great swimming holes.
-If you would like to go swimming while on the hike you will need to have the Aquatics Director sign off on your Trip Plan.
+Locations marked with an asterisk above are potential swimming holes.
+If you would like to go swimming at one of the potential swimming holes mentioned above while on a hike, the Aquatics Director must review your trip plan to help confirm your unit is prepared to follow all aspects of safe swim defense.